Marseille is a principal Mediterranean port city in the south of France and is located 980km south from Amsterdam.

 Amsterdam-Marseille rail journey: Take the 0817 Thalys train departing Amsterdam which arrives at Brussels Zuid at 1008.
-Then take the 1031 TGV service which will get you into Marseille at 1549.
+Then take the 1033 TGV service from Brussels Zuid which will get you into Marseille at 1546.

-Marseille-Amsterdam rail journey: Take either the 0911 TGV service departing Marseille which arrive at Brussels Zuid at 1512.
+Marseille-Amsterdam rail journey: Take the 0914 TGV service departing Marseille which arrives at Brussels Zuid at 1512.
 Then take the 1552 Thalys which arrives back in Amsterdam at 1742.

-Fares for the trip start at €60 (2nd class) or €119 (1st class) for the cheapest "No-Flex" tariff.
+Fares for the trip start at €60 (2nd class) or €119 (1st class).
 To secure the lowest fares it is essential to book well in advance.
-The cheaper fares are usually found via Paris rather than Brussels though.
+However, the cheaper fares are usually found via Paris rather than Brussels though.

 3. Amsterdam-Marseille by Coach

-French bus operator OUIBUS has separate coach services for Amsterdam-Paris (5x daily, singles from €19) and Paris-Marseille (up to 4x daily, most require a change in Lyon, singles from €24).
-Amsterdam-Marseille through-fares are not possible so you need to split the ticket via Paris or Lyon.
+French bus operator OUIBUS has coach services for Amsterdam-Paris (up to 7x daily, singles from €19) and Paris-Marseille (up to 4x daily, most require a change in Lyon, singles from €24).
+There are some Marseille-Amsterdam through-fares available.